digital-asset/docs.daml.com/docs/2.10.0/docs/daml-off-ledger.rst

 - Daml Triggers `(deprecated) <https://docs.daml.com/triggers/index.html>`__  allow a similar approach but triggered by on-ledger events, such as the creation of a contract.

-In their interactions with a traditional database system Daml Scripts are analogous to SQL scripts.
+In their interactions with a traditional database system, Daml Scripts are analogous to SQL scripts.
 Daml Triggers or ledger clients are analogous to  SQL triggers.